maiku1008/maiku1008.github.io/_posts/2017-12-12-importing-inheritance.md

 I recently stumbled into an issue that had me stumped for a couple days.
-I have been writing a small [tool](https://github.com/micuffaro/domain-google-calendar) that would read a list of domains, their registrar, and their date of expiry, and would take that data to create a Google Calendar reminder for each domain.
+I have been writing a small [tool](https://github.com/micuffaro/) that would read a list of domains, their registrar, and their date of expiry;
+it would then take that data to create a Google Calendar reminder for each domain.

-It's relatively simple to do, knowing how to get Python to read csv files, loop into them, and interfacing with the Google API, for which there is [excellent documentation](https://developers.google.com/api-client-library/python/start/get_started).
+It's relatively simple to do, by knowing how to get Python to read csv files, loop into them, and interfacing with the Google API, for which there is [excellent documentation](https://developers.google.com/api-client-library/python/start/get_started).

 This is one of various automation tools that I have been putting together, to make my life easier both at GiG and for my webhosting adventures.

 Anyway, the program is divided into two parts, the first being the *google\_calendar\_toolkit.py*, which has first of all the google authentication flow, and secondly a (very small, for now) collection of functions which will be executing various tasks related to Google Calendar, for me to comfortably call in my other programs.

-The second part, is the *bulk\_event\_adder*, the main portion of the program, which takes the CSV file as its input and has the program logic built in it, importing the *add\_reminder()* func from *google\_calendar\_toolkit*.
+The second part is the *bulk\_event\_adder*, the main portion of the program, which takes the CSV file as its input and has the program logic built in it, importing the *add\_reminder()* func from *google\_calendar\_toolkit*.

 ![Imgur](https://i.imgur.com/2S4xrsW.png)